 A countdown timer can be used to heighten the natural response to scarcity, leveraging the instinctive sense of urgency that the lack of availability inspires.
-The importance of scarcity for ecommerce is that it suggests how popular an item is.
-Although most people know that just because a product is scarce, does not make it better than a more available product.
-Despite this buyers still fall for false low stock levels, still, a common practice by e-retailers but times are changing and conversion rates are falling as buyers wise up to the tricks of ecommerce.
+The importance of scarcity and urgency for ecommerce is that it suggests how popular an item is.
+Most people know that just because a product is scarce, does not make it better than another product and yet despite this, buyers still fall for false low stock level notices.
+However, times are changing and conversion rates are falling as buyers wise up to the tricks of ecommerce.

 Humans are Instinctively Pack animals.

 One of the most basic instincts of all pack animals is that the path most followed is the safest.
 Safety in numbers.
-What this means is that if the many customers say one product is more popular than another, then the unconscious response is to follow the crowd and buy the popular one, even if the product is identical but just being marketed differently and sold at a premium.
-Because it is popular we are willing to pay more.
-This is an example of pack mentality.
+What this meant by this is that if the many customers say one product is more popular than another, then the unconscious response is to follow the crowd and buy it, even if the product is identical to another but just being marketed differently and sold at a premium.
+Just because it is popular, we are willing to pay more for it.
+This is an example of a pack mentality.

 Consequently, scarcity increases value.